-Each lead agency's most recent housing elements were collected and reviewed to determine the location of the housing allocation by type of housing.
-Most housing elements or their background reports organized their housing allocation by parcel number (Oxnard, San Buenaventura, Santa Paula, Simi Valley, Thousand Oaks and Ventura County) while others indicated areas but without specific parcel identification (Camarillo, Fillmore, Moorpark, Ojai and Port Hueneme).
+Each CEQA Lead Agency's most recent housing elements were collected and reviewed to determine the location of the housing allocation by type of housing.
+Most housing elements or their background reports organized their housing allocation by parcel number while others indicated areas but without specific parcel identification.
 For those without parcel number identification, manual selection of either the parcel identified in a housing element map or a representative parcel in the center of a traffic analysis zone if specific locations were unclear.